Valerius-Astoria/Text-Classifier/README.md

 ### ❓ How to use it ?

-Replace the text of Text_A.txt to the artical written by author A, and replace the text of Text_B.txt to the artical written by author B
+1. Replace the contents of text_A.txt with a sample written by Author A
+2. Replace the contents of text_B.txt with a sample written by Author B

-Replace the text of Text.txt to the unknown text
+3. Replace the contents of text.txt with the unknown text you want to classify

+Then simply run test.ipynb.
+The notebook will ask you to enter your prior belief (e.g., how likely you think the text is written by A — enter 0.5 if you’re unsure).
-Then you can run test.ipynb, input your beflief, and the moudel will return the probability of the artial is written by A and B respectively
+📊 The model will then return the probabilities that the text was written by Author A and Author B, respectively.